Lockon2000/StatusScraper/docs/lib/adapters/components.md

 # Specification for the created components at a status site

-a successfully created component with createComponent should return a dict with the following keys:
+A successfully created component with createComponent should return a dict with the following keys:
 - `'ID'`:
     - Type: `int`
     - Description: This key should hold the newly created components ID.